Flesh and the Devil: Plot

 Two childhood friends, Leo and Ulrich, grow up to be soldiers in Germany.
 Leo becomes infatuated with Felicitas, the wife of a powerful count (a marriage about which Felicitas neglects to inform Leo).
 The count calls for a duel of honor with Leo, but insists that it be done under the false pretense that the quarrel was due to angry words exchanged between the two at a card game to protect the count's reputation.
 Leo kills the count in the duel, but then is punished by the military by being sent to Africa for five years.
 Leo asks Ulrich to look after Felicitas, but does not tell him about his feelings for her.

 Due to Ulrich's intervention, Leo only serves three years before being recalled home.
 On his return journey, he focuses on his dream of being reunited with Felicitas, but he is shocked to discover that she and Ulrich have married.

 Despite the marriage, Felicitas repeatedly attempts to rekindle the romance with Leo, who finds himself torn between her and Ulrich.
-Condemned by a local pastor for continuing to associate with Felicitas, Leo eventually loses control of his emotions and tries to choke Felicitas to death; he is stopped be Ulrich, leading to a climactic duel between the two boyhood friends.
+Condemned by a local pastor for continuing to associate with Felicitas, Leo eventually loses control of his emotions and tries to choke Felicitas to death; he is stopped by Ulrich, leading to a climactic duel between the two boyhood friends.
 While racing to stop the duel, Felicitas falls through a layer of thin ice and drowns.
-Ulrich and Leo realizes the importance of their friendship and aborts the duel.
+Ulrich and Leo realize the importance of their friendship and abort the duel.